|S-Boats in the Reichsmarine|

 S-Boats in the Reichsmarine 1919 - 1935

-The LM-boats were initially operated under camouflage names with "civilian" crews and with armament.
-They got from 1926 onwards Mercedes-Benz gasoline-engines of newer construction.
+The LM-boats were initially operated under camouflage names with "civilian" crews and without armament.
+From 1926 onwards they were equipped with Mercedes-Benz gasoline-engines of newer construction.
 Three boats got 3 x 260 HP-engines, two boats 1 x 260 HP on the middle shaft, 2 x 210 HP on the outer shafts.
-Notwithstanding the boats were too small, since they had originally been constructed for the operation off the Flandres coats.
+Notwithstanding the boats were too small, since they had originally been constructed for the operation off the Flandres coasts.

-The restrictions of the Versailles Treaty made that the Reichsmarine could only start in the second half of the twenties to develop S-boats.
-1926 she ordered three trail boats at the Fr.
+The restrictions of the Versailles Treaty caused that the Reichsmarine could only start in the second half of the twenties to develop S-boats.
+1926 three trial boats were ordered at the Fr.
 Lürssen-Shipyard, Vegesack, at Abeking & Rasmussen, Lemwerder, and at Caspar-Werft, Travemünde.

 At Abeking & Rasmussen a glider boat (Wellenbinder-Stufengleitboot) "K" with dimensions 17,4 x 3,48 x 1,16 m in double-karweel Mahogani-planking was built.
 It displaced approximately 16 ts and was brought to 40 knots by two 450/500 HP gasoline engines.

-On basis of OHEKA II build for private american bill (length 22,5 m, width 3,7 m, draft 1,16 m, speed 32 kn) the trail boat "LÜR" was built by Lürssen with the dimensions 21,0 x 3,6 x 1,28 m as round transverse framed displacer with approximately 23 ts displacement.
+On basis of OHEKA II build for private American bill (length 22,5 m, width 3,7 m, draft 1,16 m, speed 32 kn) the trial boat "LÜR" was built by Lürssen with the dimensions 21,0 x 3,6 x 1,28 m as a round transverse framed displacer with approximately 23 ts displacement.
 It was equipped with three 450 HP Maybach gasoline engines and was thought to confirm the good experiences with "LÜSI 1".

 Oheka II-Modell im DSM, Bremerhaven - Foto: Frands Frandsen